ayushvhg/ayushvhg/README.md

 Users can easily search and filter medicinal plants based on name, benefits, health concerns, and Ayurvedic classifications, ensuring quick access to relevant information.

+7.⁠ ⁠Voice-Based Search Function

+The platform supports voice-based search, enabling users to find information simply by speaking their queries, enhancing accessibility and ease of use.

+8.⁠ ⁠Text-to-Speech Feature

+To improve user experience, a text-to-speech function is included, allowing users to listen to plant descriptions, medicinal uses, and recommendations instead of reading them.